RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 # Refurbish activities

 The planned refurbishment activites for this Commodore 64 (Order may vary.
-Several of them in parallell):
+Several of them in parallel):

 - [ ] Refurbish mainboard
 - [x] Refurbish the keyboard